jincy-joy/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-k8s/README.md

  ## About

 This project is part of my DevOps learning journey.
-The base idea came from a training repo, but I customized, integrated, and deployed everything independently.
+The base idea came from a training repo(https://github.com/iam-veeramalla/Jenkins-Zero-To-Hero.git), but I customized, integrated, and deployed everything independently.

 ## Steps Followed in My CI/CD Project